bodo-ai/PyDough/documentation/ir.md

 > [!NOTE]
 > As a consequence of the `==` behavior, unqualified nodes should never be used as dictionary keys, cached via `@cache`, or compared with `==`, because this will always return a new unqualified node instead of a boolean indicating whether or not they are equal.
 Instead, it is better to convert the unqualified nodes to strings then check if the strings are equal.
 All unqualified nodes have a repr implementation that dumps their full structure (so `str` and `repr` should NOT be used as casting functions in PyDough).

+Some examples of how the various unqualified nodes work:
+- `UnqualifiedCalculate`: created by calling `x.CALCULATE(...)`.
+The `_parcel` contains two items: the unqualified node `x`, and a list of `(name, expr)` terms for the arguments to the `CALCULATE` where `name` is the name given to the term and `expr` is the unqualified node for the expression inside the `CALCULATE`.
+When `x.CALCULATE(...)` is called, every expression that is not passed in via a keyword argument is given a dummy name (e.g. `expr_0`) before so it can be passed in to `UnqualifiedCalculate` with a name.
+- `UnqualifiedAccess`: created by accessing a field of any other unqualified node, e.g. `x.y`.
+The `_parcel` contains two items: the unqualified node `x` and the string `"y"` denoting the field to access from `x`.
+This represents an access of some property of `x` with a specific name, which could be an expression, collection, or an invalid access.
+  - Accessing a collection of PyDough is always done in the form `UnqualifiedAccess(root, "collection_name")` where `root` is an `UnqualifiedRoot` object, and  `"collection_name"` is the name of one of the collections in the graph.
+  - Terms inside of a `CALCULATE` or similar expression are similarly phrased.
+For example, if doing `nations.CALCULATE(nation_name=name, region_name=region.name)`, the term for `nation_name` is `UnqualifiedAccess(root, "name")`, and the term for `region_name` is `UnqualifiedAccess(UnqualifiedAccess(root, "region"), "name")`.
+- `UnqualifiedOperator`: created to represent a function operation.
+When a function is invoked in root level, e.g. `root.COUNT`, instead of creating an `UnqualifiedAccess`, PyDough can detect that this child of the root is a function name so it will return `UnqualifiedOperator("COUNT")`.
+This is possible because the `UnqualifiedRoot` internally stores information about the available function names.
+When this `UnqualifiedOperator` object is called as a function, e.g. `UnqualifiedOperator("COUNT")(...)`, it is transformed into a function call (either `UnqualifiedOperation` or `UnqualifiedWindow` depending on what kind).

 Most magic methods have this sort of behavior, with some notable exceptions.
 For example, `__len__` is not allowed because any implementation of that magic method in Python must return an integer, so it cannot return a call to the `LENGTH` function in PyDough (unlike `__abs__`, which is implemented so when `abs` is called on an unqualified node it invokes the `ABS` PyDough function).